-Changes in fair value of investments are recognised as income in the profit and loss in the period in which they occur.
+Changes in fair value of investments are recognised as income in the statement of comprehensive income in the period in which they occur.

-Gain or loss on sale of securities are determined as the difference between consideration received and the carrying value at date of disposal.
+Gain or loss on sale of securities are determined as the difference between consideration received (if sold during the year) and the carrying value at the previous balance date or the cost (if the investment was acquired during the year).

 Management fees are charged for management services provided by the holding company to the subsidiary and are based on expenses incurred by the company, and are charged through an intercompany account.
 These accounts are unsecured, non-interest bearing and are receivable on demand.
 The amounts are recognised when it is probable that the economic benefits will flow to the company and the amount can be reliably measured.
-Management fee is recognised as income in the period in which they occur.
+Management fees are recognised as income in the period in which they occur.